Lucas3oo/sonarlint-gradle-plugin/README.md

 ## Release notes
+### 2.0.0
+Support for Sonarlint core 9.6 which means that newer plugins can be used.
+Like org.sonarsource.java:sonar-java-plugin:7.30.1.34514.

 ### 1.0.0-beta.17
 If any problems with the sonarlint plugins are found, the build will break.
 For instance using a too new plugin version or missing dependencies or runtime (like NodeJS).
 This address issue [issue 5](https://github.com/Lucas3oo/sonarlint-gradle-plugin/issues/5)